liskvork/liskvork/README.md

 ## Configuration

-Look at the default `config.ini` everything (should) be documented properly to configure it.
+Look at the default `config.ini` that's created when launching for the first time everything (should) be documented properly to configure it.